Panoptikum-social/blog.panoptikum.social/pages/community.md

 ## Introduction

 My name is Sonja and I am a podcast listener since 2005.
 As my interests changed my feed list changed as well, but a constant is that each new podcast I suscribed to in the past was a personal recommendation.
 That's why I think the idea of Panoptikum is great - it could widen the circle of recommendations for me based on my current subscription list.
 I support this project with my time in the role of a communty manager.
-So if you have any questions, don't hesitate to contact me via <sonja@panoptikum.io>.
+So if you have any questions, don't hesitate to contact me via <sonja@panoptikum.social>.

 ## First Asked Questions